Bone-In Venison Tenderloin

 During the months leading up to my visit home in VA, my dad kept insisting that we document his venison recipes for my blog.
 An avid bow hunter, my dad brought me up eating fresh venison straight from the Virginian suburbs.
-The overpopulated deer that feed on grass and residents’ beautiful blooming azalea bushes, are 100% natural, free range, hormone free, and healthier than beef.
+These deer, as my dad says, are “azalea-fed,” 100% natural, free range, hormone free, and healthier than beef.
 It tastes light, fresh and is far from gamey.

 In true Clary fashion, we went big and documented 4 family recipes throughout the week.
 This particular recipe is incredibly simple, but the key ingredient is high quality venison.
 It’s so good that, as pictured below, it is best when accompanied by a good cigar lit by a blowtorch.

 We made “Rack of Bambi” the first night of our visit and invited over my dad’s good friend, whose land he made this particular kill on.
 Making the ribs was a blast from start to finish and my 15 year old spaniels (how are they still alive?!) enjoyed the process as well.
 Every time my dad preps venison, they are by his side, eagerly awaiting to receive their scrumptious morsels.

 Although the recipe is extremely simple, there is a lot of work that goes behind it.
 When I asked my dad if he would write the actual recipe, he replied that before you begin, you have to:

 Wake up at 4am.